karolnowacki/edmc-colonisation-plugin/README.md

-# EDMC Colonization Plugin
+# EDMC Colonisation Plugin

-Plugin for [EDMC](https://github.com/EDCD/EDMarketConnector) that helps you track commodities required for colonization effort.
+Plugin for [EDMC](https://github.com/EDCD/EDMarketConnector) that helps you track commodities required for colonisation effort.

 This plugin is under development.